This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Groceries: There is a Tesco Metro on Portobello Rd.
 Sainsburys is just under the railway

 bridge as you exit the Ladbroke Grove Underground Station.
-A little further on in that direction is a
+A little further on in that direction is a small

 Tesco Express.
 If you continue up